 Image: The first suit of Ullman Sails by Peter Hoeg in Ullman Sails Norway for a Beneteau First Class 8 in 1990

 Year 24 – 1991: Giorgio Zuccoli joins Ullman Sails as Ullman Sails Iseo (Italy).
-Giorgio, a top Italian sailor during the 80’s and 90’s.
-He won the Tornado Worlds in 1991, Italian Olympian representative in the Tornado class for Italy in 1988 and 1992 and won Melges 24 Worlds in September 2000.
+Giorgio, a top Italian sailor during the 80’s and 90’s, won the Tornado Worlds in 1991.
+He also represents at the Olympics in the Tornado class for Italy in 1988 and 1992 and won Melges 24 Worlds in September 2000.
 Giorgio was a great friend of David Ullman and had a major impact on both Ullman Sails and the people in his life.

 Image: Giorgio Zuccoli immediately after the finish of the 2000 Melges 24 World Championship win